The Federal Open Market Committee held rates in January 2026. Then held again in March.

 The Split Draw Strategy in Practice

-The split draw isn't widely discussed but it's often the right answer for capital projects that unfold over 6-12 months.
-Draw what you need now.
 Stage the rest.
 If a Q4 cut materializes, you draw the second tranche at a slightly lower rate.
-If the cut doesn't come, you've only delayed part of your capital - not all of it.
+If the cut doesn't come, you've only delayed part of your capital.

 What to Do If You Have a Variable LOC Already Open

-Review your current rate.
-If you're paying Prime + 4% or more, you should be shopping.
-The rate environment hasn't changed dramatically, but lender competition has increased in some segments, and established businesses with clean books can sometimes negotiate their spread down or refinance their LOC to a lower-spread product.
-Don't assume your current rate is the best rate available to you.
+The rate environment hasn't changed dramatically, but lender competition has increased in some segments.
+Established businesses with clean books can sometimes negotiate their spread down.

 For the broader context on how the Fed rate hold interacts with the tariff crisis, read our analysis of how 2026 tariff pressures are driving LOC demand.